stephenreid321/stephenreid/app/markdown/crypto_investing.md

   </li>
 </ul>
 <p>
   <a href="/metastrategy">Metastrategy</a> is my strategy on ICONOMI.
-It's an automated strategy with daily rebalancing that is always an intelligent mix of the current top performing strategies, and is thus a great 'set-and-forget' option. <mark>This is my top recommendation for newcomers.   <a href="/metastrategy">See here for a step-by-step guide to investing in Metastrategy.</a></mark></p>
+It's an automated strategy with daily rebalancing that is always an intelligent mix of the current top performing strategies, and is thus a great 'set-and-forget' option. <mark>This is my top recommendation for those new to crypto investing.   <a href="/metastrategy">See here for a step-by-step guide to investing in Metastrategy.</a></mark></p>
 <p>
   You could also invest in 3-5 of the <a href="/iconomi">current top performing strategies</a>.
 If you choose this option I recommend you manually rebalance every 3-6 months (i.e. move your money out of any strategies that are now no longer in the top 5 and into the current top 5).</p>
    </td>